etorrano/tutorial-predicting-income/predicting_income_with_census_data.md

 - `README.md`: a markdown file containing information about the dataset and attribution.
 Will be exposed by the `DESCR` attribute.
 - `meta.json`: a helper file that contains machine readable information about the dataset like `target_names` and `feature_names`.

-We constructed a pretty simple `README.md` in Markdown that gave the title of the dataset, the link to the UCI Machine Learning Repository page that contained the dataset, as well as a citation to the author.
-We simply wrote this file directly using my own text editor.
+Using a text editor, we constructed a pretty simple `README.md` in Markdown that gave the title of the dataset, the link to the UCI Machine Learning Repository page that contained the dataset, as well as a citation to the author.

 The `meta.json` file, however, we can write using the data frame that we already have.
 We've already done the manual work of writing the column names into a `names` variable earlier, there's no point in letting that go to waste!